efimovrusl/DungeonMasterSDLPreAlpha/README.md

 # DungeonMasterSDLPreAlpha
-My first Desktop game, written on C + actually quite fun
+My first Desktop game, written on C and is actually quite fun